blaine-geiger/Pwnagotchi/README.md

 ## Cracking methods

-There are different methods to get the pcap files off the device.
-You can use a tool like FileZilla for a GUI to explore the device in a more user friendly way.
-The handshake files are found in /root/handshakes/ .
-You can then copy them to your PC, move them to a Kali VM if you don't already have an active Kali environment spun up.
-Now you can search through Wireshark and the files for more detail, which can betime consuming.
+There are different methods to get the `.pcap` files off the device.
+You can use a tool like FileZilla that offers a GUI to explore the device's files more easily.

-- You can also use hcxpcapngtool that will convert this information for you.
+The handshake files are found in `/root/handshakes/`.
+Copy these to your PC or transfer them to a Kali VM if you have one available.
+Now you can analyze the files in Wireshark for more detail, though it can be time consuming.

-- 'hcxpcapngtool -o hash.hc22000 ./handshakes/*.pcap' this statement is explained below:
+- You can also use the `hcxpcapngtool` that will convert this information for you.
-	- hcxpcap tool name
+- `hcxpcapngtool -o hash.hc22000 ./handshakes/*.pcap` this statement is explained below:
-	- output command and file name in hashcat form
+	- `hcxpcapngtool`: Tool for conversion
-	- carry out action in handshakes directory
+	- `-o hash.hc22000`: Output file in hashcat format
-	- wildcard for any .pcap file there, regardless of name
+	- `./handshakes/*.pcap`: Input directory for `.pcap` files
-- You are going to want a good GPU for cracking, or a cloud VM
+- A powerful GPU or Cloud VM is recommended for cracking WPA passwords
 - Password lists
 	- WPA lists at https://www.weakpass.com
 		- 'Super WPA' list 11GB
 		- 'All-In-One-WiFi' list 134GB
 	- You can also build your own custom wordlists in Kali and combine into custom wordlists

 ## Finished build